Sunstone

 Is sunstone man made?

-No. It s 100% natural.
-This is the most prominent distinction with goldstone.
+No. It is 100% natural.
+This is the most prominent distinction when compared with

 Where are sunstones found?

-A plagioclase feldspar, which when viewed from certain directions exhibits a spangled appearance.
-It has been found in Southern Norway, Sweden, various United States localities and on some beaches along the midcoast of South Australia.
+A plagioclase feldspar, sunstone exhibits a spangled appearance when viewed from certain directions.
+It has been discovered in Southern Norway, Sweden, several locations in the United States, and even on certain beaches along the midcoast of South Australia.

 Is crystal sunstone a lucky stone?

-Natural sunstone for sale in our gem shop
+Natural gemstones for sale in our gem shop